 Parametric Objects

-Parametric objects refer to geometries that use one or more parameters (such as angle, length, etc.) to represent (x,y) coordinate points.
-For example, circles and ellipses are expressed using parametric equations:
+Parametric objects refer to geometries represented by one or more parameters (such as angle, length, etc.) for (x,y) coordinate points, for example, circles and ellipses are expressed using parametric equations as follows:

 Parametric Object Types

-Current line and region datasets support storing parametric objects including circles, circular arcs, ellipses, elliptic arcs, 3rd-order polybezier curves, as well as composite lines and regions formed by these parametric objects.
-Specific parametric object types are described below:
+Currently, parametric objects supported for storage in line and region datasets include circles, arcs, ellipses, elliptic arcs, and 3rd-order poly bezier curves, as well as composite lines and region datasets composed of these parametric objects.
+Specific parametric object types are described as follows:

 Parametric Object